 Aimed at providing a safe and non-judgmental way for clients to open up and express themselves, facing some of the issues which drove them toward their addictive behaviors in the first place.

-From the most straightforward activity like walking to more strenuous hard-core activities like Cross-Fit, using a variety of forms of exercise to augment therapy helps patients build self-esteem while also rebalancing their inner and outer beings while rebuilding their bodies for a stronger self.
+From the most straightforward activity like walking to more strenuous hard-core activities like Cross-Fit, using various forms of exercise to augment therapy helps patients build self-esteem while also rebalancing their inner and outer beings while rebuilding their bodies for a stronger self.

 Adventure and Experiential Therapy

-If there is one thing to be learned from the non 12 step alcohol treatment options available these days is the fact that there is no one-way solution to getting and staying free from a drug or alcohol dependence.
+If there is one thing to be learned from the non 12 step alcohol treatment options available these days, there is no one-way solution to getting and staying free from a drug or alcohol dependence.